weslbo/az-305-topics/README.md

 1. What's the purpose of resource tags? [[doc]](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources?tabs=json)
 2. How many tags can I apply to a resource? [[doc]](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources?tabs=json)
+    - What's the maximum?
+    - Should you go for the maximum?
 3. If I apply a tag at the level of a resource group, will it inherit down to the individual resource? [[doc]](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/tag-policies)
+    - In case the answer is no, what would be the recommended solution?
 4. Can you come up with some examples where you could leverage tags on resources? [[doc]](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/decision-guides/resource-tagging/?toc=/azure/azure-resource-manager/management/toc.json)
+    - functional, classification, accounting, partnership, purpose
+    - how could this fit in your company setup?
 5. Will you implement a chargeback or show back accounting system?
+    - Will you need to associate resources with accounting information for departments, business groups, and teams in more detail than a simple subscription-level breakdown allows?
 6. Does tagging need to represent details such regulatory compliance requirements for a resource?
+    - What about operational details such as uptime requirements, patching schedules, or security requirements?
 7. What can I do to enforce tagging [[doc]](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/tag-policies#policy-definitions)
+    - eg - cost center is required!
 8. Are there resources which do not support tagging? [[doc]](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/tag-support)
+    - Can you find one in the documentation?
 9. What tags will be required for all resources based on centralized IT policy? [[doc]](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-tagging)
+    - What tags will be optional?
+    - Are individual teams allowed to implement their own custom tagging schemes?

 ## Azure Policy ([Unit](https://docs.microsoft.com/en-us/learn/modules/design-governance/7-design-for-azure-policy))